 There are people who think they understand national identity.
 What is it?
 History, the law of the land, the habits or opinions of a subgroup or behaviour accepted by the majority.

-Even if national identity were defined, it is understood and yet different for all.
-Perhaps it is geography or adhesion to unspoken norms that permeate everyday life.
+Even if British national identity were defined, it is understood and yet different for all.
+Perhaps it is geography or adhesion to unspoken norms that permeate everyday life?
 But even if we take a snapshot of society today, any national identity will change and evolve with or without immigration.

-The point for the rightists then is perhaps that there should be a high enough proportion of nationals to influence change and maintain a national identity: keep England English and France French.
+The rightists believe then that there should be a high enough proportion of nationals to influence change and maintain a national identity: keep England English and France French.

 The far right wants English to mean white Christian ‘patriots’.
 Being English must not exclude Muslims.